 Doody’s case was given special scrutiny because he was a juvenile.
 As the court pointed out, those who are under eighteen may not realize the consequences of what they say or do.
 As such, one under eighteen cannot serve on a jury, vote or marry without parental consent.
 In an interrogation, the questioning must be sensitive to this fact.

-, the court found that officers seemed to instead use Doody’s age to their advantage in winning a confession.
+In Doody, the court found that officers seemed to instead use Doody’s age to their advantage in winning a confession.
 The officers also seemed to apply extra pressure to him, perhaps because English was his second language.
 The mere questioning (really badgering) went uninterrupted, without a single break, for thirteen hours.

 Officers sometimes asked the same question five times in a row without a response, bombarding him each time with sarcasm aimed at his sense of honor, as Doody was in a high school ROTC program.
 Doody then admitted to killing nine people.